Massive Uncoordinated Multiple Access for Beyond 5G: System Model

-As illustrated in Fig. \ref{fig:iot_tx}, for each \ac{iot} device, the payload bits $\RV{d}_{k}$, $k \in \RS{X}_{\rm{a}}$, are encoded by the channel encoder to increase the reliability of packet transmission.
+As illustrated in Fig. \ref{fig:iot_tx}, for each \ac{iot} device, the payload bits ${\bf{d}}_{k}$, $k \in \mathcal{X}_{\rm{a}}$, are encoded by the channel encoder to increase the reliability of packet transmission.
 Then, the encoded data is passed through the differential encoding block.
 Differential encoding is employed to remove the need of channel estimation in the \ac{mud} at the \ac{bs} to enable non-coherent detection.
-After differential encoding, the data is multiplied by a unique spreading waveform.
+After differential encoding, the data is \ac{bpsk} modulated.
+Finally, the modulated signal is multiplied by a unique spreading waveform and then transmitted.
 It is considered that the spreading waveforms of the \ac{iot} devices do not change over time.
-Finally, the \ac{dsss} signal is \ac{bpsk} modulated and then transmitted.